Glenn Scott

 Glenn James Scott (born 19 September 1991) is an Australian motorcycle racer.

 Career

-In 2007 he won the Australian 125 GP Championship; in the same year he competed in the 125cc Australian Grand Prix as a replacement for the ill Stefano Bianco.
+In 2007, Scott won the Australian 125 GP Championship; in the same year, he competed in the 125cc Australian Grand Prix as a replacement for the ill Stefano Bianco.
 After finishing 17th in the 2009 Spanish 125cc Championship he competed in Australian Supersport and Superbike championships.
-In 2015 he was signed to race in the Supersport World Championship for AARK Racing aboard a Honda CBR600RR.
-For 2016 he moved to the Lorini team; a leg injury sustained in the third round of the season prevented him from starting any race in the championship for the rest of the year.
-In 2017 he raced a Kawasaki ZX-10R for Agro On–Benjan–Kawasaki in the European Superstock 1000 Championship.
+In 2015, he was signed to race in the Supersport World Championship for AARK Racing aboard a Honda CBR600RR.
+For 2016, he moved to the Lorini team; a leg injury sustained in the third round of the season prevented him from starting any race in the championship for the rest of the year.
+In 2017, he raced a Kawasaki ZX-10R for Agro On–Benjan–Kawasaki in the European Superstock 1000 Championship.